 :: Sunset Walk: watch the sun go down.
 This one is wonderful on the Summer Solstice.
 We headed up onto cliffs, with the girls in PJs, to read bedtime stories as the sun set over the sea.
 We even saw a pod of dolphins in the bay, so truly a special midsummer!

-Use my nature journal guide to record what you see on your walks.
+Use our interactive nature journal for children to build your own science book, recording what you see on your walks.